IrishTrafficSurveysDev/irishtrafficcam/README.md

-# ☘️ Irish Traffic Cam - Official Setup Guide
+# ☘️ Irish Traffic Cam - Deepstream Seup

 ### 🎬 Introduction

-- IrishTrafficCam is a customized implementation of [OpenDataCam](https://github.com/opendatacam/opendatacam).
-This guide will serve as a concrete step-by-step documentation on how to setup Irish Traffic Cam onto a Jetson TX2 using a Virtual Machine that is running in Ubuntu.
+This is an  experimental fork that aims to replace Darknet with the Deepstream SDK in order for increased speed, accuracy and performance for IrishTrafficCam.
+In order to achieve this, a series of patches and code modifications are required.
+This documentation will guide you through the necessary steps for implementing Deepstream with IrishTrafficCam.

 ### 📚 Documentation Layout
 - There are 2 essential parts to this guide:
-  - Part 1 of this guide will outline the necessary steps needed to flash [Jetpack SDK](https://developer.nvidia.com/embedded/jetpack) onto Jetson TX2, which is required in order to run OpenDataCam([Source](https://github.com/opendatacam/opendatacam#2-install-and-start-opendatacam-))
+  - Part 1 of this guide will outline the necessary steps needed to flash [Jetpack SDK](https://developer.nvidia.com/embedded/jetpack) onto Jetson TX2, which is required in order to run IrishTrafficCam
-  - Part 2 of this guide will outline the necessary steps needed to initialize OpenDataCam on a Jetson TX2 that is running Jetpack
+  - Part 2 of this guide will outline the necessary steps needed to integrate Deepstream with IrishTrafficCam

 ## ⚡️ Part 1 - Flashing Jetpack onto Jetson TX2

-- Before you can run OpenDataCam on a Jetson TX2, you will need to flash Jetpack onto Jetson TX2, as OpenDataCam requires the use of certian libraries that come with Jetpack.
+- Before you can run IrishTrafficCam on a Jetson TX2, you will need to flash Jetpack onto Jetson TX2, as IrishTrafficCam requires the use of certian libraries that come with Jetpack.
 This means that in order to flash Jetpack, you will need a **host machine**, as well as a **target machine**(Jetson TX2).

 ### 💻 Part 1 A): Hardware Requirements
   - **A Host computer** from which you can run the necessary software to flash Jetpack.
 You **must** ensure that the host machine is running **Ubuntu** with a version of Ubuntu **greater than 16.04 and less than 20.04**.
 At the time of writing(July 2021), Ubuntu 16.04 has reached end of life, and Jetpack is currently not supported for Ubuntu 20.04.
 The best Ubuntu version to run is 18.04.
 If you do not have a Ubuntu machine, please follow the guide on [running Ubuntu on a virutal machine](https://github.com/IrishTrafficSurveysDev/irishtrafficcam/blob/master/Ubuntu-VM-Setup-Guide.md)